pwuk/better-reddit/README.md

 [![Build Status](https://travis-ci.com/drdreo/better-reddit.svg?branch=master)](https://travis-ci.com/drdreo/better-reddit)

-This web app clones the basic behaviour of Reddit with a new interface.
+This web app clones the basic reader behaviour of Reddit with a new interface.
+It's purpose is to showcase my development experience for a coding assessment.

 It is deployed on at https://better-reddit.herokuapp.com/.